nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 4. `Commands`: Exists as a package which includes all command functions (explained below under each individual features).
 5. `Timetable`: Contains all the data in the current session.
 (Data can only be accessed and manipulated by commands)
 6. `Storage`: Manages the saving and loading of the current session data.
-7. `Nusmods`: Handles all communication to the NUSMods API and extracts useful information that is used for the rest of the program.

 <p style='text-align: justify;'>The software design follows as closely to the Single Responsibility Principle (SRP) as possible.
 Each major component explained above have unique roles which is not overlapped by another component.
 For example, printing of all responses go through the UI class, which handles all interactions with user, including the display of program responses.</p>